arunprsh/no-code-low-code/finserv/tabular/README.md

-## Demo 1: SageMaker Data Wrangler
+## Demo I: SageMaker Data Wrangler

 * **Pre-requisites:**
     * We need to ensure dataset (loan default prediction) for ML is uploaded to a data source.